-During the migration from CS 1000 system to a Avaya Breeze® platform cluster, the nodes and terminal numbers can be changed.
+During the migration from CS 1000 system to an Avaya Breeze[®] platform cluster, the nodes and terminal numbers can be changed.
 To configure multiple endpoints with new node and TN data, use the adaSetReconfigure command.

 Use the remapping file which the ProVision tool creates during CS 1000 data migration.